Affine and convex spaces: blending the analytic and geometric viewpoints: Affine spaces

 A geometric interpretation of the affine combination $b=\ya_1 a_1+\ya_2 a_2$ is that $b$ is a point on the line determined by $a_1$ and $a_2$ and such that the unoriented segment $\overline{a_2b}$, \ie\ the one $a_1$ is not generally an endpoint of, is $\ya_1$ times the segment $\overline{a_1a_2}$, a negative ratio indicating that $b$ and $a_1$ lie on opposite sides of $a_2$; and analogously for $\overline{a_1b}$ and $\ya_2$.
 You can prove for yourself that the geometric interpretation of the combination $b=\ya_1 a_1+\ya_2 a_2+\ya_3 a_3$, with the $a_i$ affinely independent, is that $b$ is a point in the plane determined by the $a_i$ and such that the triangle $a_2 a_3 b$, \ie\ the one $a_1$ is not generally a vertex of, is $\ya_1$ times the triangle $a_1a_2a_3$, the ratio being negative if $b$ and $a_1$ lie on opposite sides of the line $a_2a_3$; and analogously for the other triangles with $b$ as a vertex and the other coefficients; see fig.~\ref{fig:geom_plane}.

 Note again that lengths, areas, \etc\ belonging to non-parallel subspaces cannot be directly compared.
 For that purpose one can use affine forms, two-forms, twisted forms, \etc, which however will not be discussed in this note.
-For those I refer the reader to the books by Burke \citey{burke1985_r1987,burke1995}, Bossavit \citey{bossavit1991,bossavit1994_r2002}, and also Schouten \citey{schouten1951_r1989}.
+For those I refer you to the works of Burke \citey{burke1985_r1987,burke1995}, Bossavit \citey{bossavit1991,bossavit1994_r2002}, and also Schouten \citey{schouten1951_r1989}.